Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 | alfresco.acceptedContentMediaTypesCache.refreshTime | Time until we refresh the cache.
 We can disable the scheduler by replacing the value of the cron expression with a dash "-".
 In case we want to refresh the cache contents before the next scheduled refresh we should restart the application.
 The default value is `0 0 * * * *`. |
 | alfresco.acceptedContentMediaTypesCache.enabled | Property to set if we want to enable or disable the cache for contacting the Transform Core AIO.
 The default value is `true`. |

-@Martin if these attributes are mentioned above do we need to mention them again ?
+@Tom or Angel if these attributes are mentioned above do we need to mention them again ?
 Within the Elasticsearch connector there is a subset of components that index data.
-A component called Mediation @martin what is this?
+A component called Mediation @Tom or Angel what is this?
 Does it require '' subscribes to the channel indicated by the `alfresco.event.topic` attribute, as seen in the table above, and processes the incoming node events.
 The configuration of that component allows you to declare three blacklist sets for filtering out nodes or attributes to be indexed.
 These blacklists can be specified in the file using the `alfresco.mediation.filter-file` attribute, as seen in the table above.
 The file used to  which defaults to a file called `mediation-filter.yml` that must be in the module classpath.
 Here's a sample content of that file:

 ```bash
 mediation: